 Love local?
 Our commitment is a zealous pursuit of local products and food across the state.
 We’ve carefully selected cheese from Elberta and Elkmont, produce from area farmers, fresh fish and shrimp from the Gulf and gourmet oysters from Mobile Bay.

 Start your meal with Mobile Bay staples like West Indies salad or crab claws with 60-year-o old roots to legendary local restaurant Bayley’s.
 You’ll find it hard to choose what’s next, but try one of our sophisticated southern creations like maple leaf duck breast or Ono Island tuna.
-A must: Chef Zucker’s version of Gumbo Z’herb - just named one of Alabama’s “100 Dishes to Eat Before You Die.”
+A must: A bowl of Gumbo Z’herb - named one of Alabama’s “100 Dishes to Eat Before You Die.”
 Our celebration of French creole means all of its historic flavors including Spanish, Native American, African, Islander and more.
 The Dauphin’s team combines world-class culinary and hospitality credentials from Hawaii to Las Vegas and the most respected dining destinations of Chicago and New Orleans.

 Bob Baumhower launched Aloha Hospitality in 1981, bringing his passion for food and a wing recipe gifted from a Buffalo Bill football pal back to his college turf in Tuscaloosa, AL, Today, Aloha Hospitality includes Baumhower’s Victory Grille, Dauphin’s, and a Cuban-themed speakeasy – Las Floriditas – will open in the Trustmark Building’s historic bank vault basement later this year.